marrink-lab/MDVoxelSegmentation/README.rst

 Useful things to know
 *********************
 Using MDVoxelSegmentation on coarse grain Martini lipid/protein systems should work without needing much prior knowledge.
 However, to make the most out of the created :code:`clusters_ordered.npy` it is useful to know some python (numpy, MDAnalysis, Matplotlib).
-If you are working with atomistic systems and have to specify your own headgroups/linkers/tails you need to known what those names are from your PDB/GRO and make your own selection entries in the :code:`selections.inp`.
-To :code:`selections.inp` uses the MDAnalysis selection syntax (very close to the VMD selection syntax).
+If you are working with atomistic systems and have to specify your own headgroups/linkers/tails, you need to known what the relevant names are from your PDB/GRO and make your own selection entries in the :code:`selections.inp`.
+The :code:`selections.inp` uses the MDAnalysis selection syntax (very close to the VMD selection syntax).
 Below are some basic lines of code to help you on your way with using the segmentation data.
+First we will give an example for some basic plotting, followed by an example for an atomistic CHARMM :code:`selections.inp` for DOPE lipids.

 *A basic python example to plot the number of segments over time*